Close Menu

 He shakes his head and says no.

-If you want something, you walk up calmly and use your words.
 Screaming and throwing yourself on the floor is not how we communicate.

-He still has moments, of course.
-But now he has a clear picture in his mind of what the wrong behaviour looks like, and that reference point is more powerful than you’d think.
+But now he has a clear picture in his mind of what the wrong behaviour looks like, and that reference point is more powerful than you would think.

 Lesson 3: Finding a Smile When Life Feels Hard

-This one is close to my heart.
 I ask my son, “What do you do when something feels hard?”

 He points to the image of a character sitting and smiling.